Muukid/muGraphics/README.md

 * `float radius` - the radius of the squircle.

 * `float exp` - the exponent used for the squircle equation (`|x-a|**exp + |y-b|**exp = |radius|**exp`).
 The higher the number, the sharper the edges, and vice versa.
 Any value for this member below 2 is not guaranteed to render correctly.

+## Round rect

+A "round rect" in mug is a filled-in rectangle with perfectly rounded edges, defined by a center point, dimensions, and the radius of the rounded edges.
+Its respective struct is `mugRoundRect` and has the following members:

+* `mugPoint center` - the center point of the round rect.
+The point's color determines the color of the round rect.

+* `float dim[2]` - the dimensions of the round rect (`dim[0]` is width and `dim[1]` is height).

+* `float rot` - the rotation of the round rect around the center point, in radians.

+* `float radius `- the radius of the rounded edges.

 # Object buffers